 Tap into your cultural side when you take in a Mirvish Toronto Theatre performance during your stay at The Westin Harbour Castle Hotel.
-View the full theatre schedule to help plan your trip, as our hotel located within minutes of each of the Mirvish's theatres below.
+Don't miss productions such as Arrabal, The Last Confesstion and other upcoming shows.
+Our hotel is located within minutes of each of the Mirvish's theatres below.
 We invite you to scroll down to take advantage of our special offer for Mirvish visitors.

-As official hotel sponsor of Mirvish productions, The Westin Harbour Castle Toronto invites you to experience Aladdin at the historic Ed Mirvish Theatre.
+As official hotel sponsor of Mirvish productions, The Westin Harbour Castle Toronto invites you to experience Arrabal and The Last Confession.

 .9mi/1.5km from the hotel